SirItos/cms/README.md

 ### Mapped Volumes

-The development version of Xibo expects the code base to be mapped into the container such that changes on the host are reflected in the container.
+The development version of project expects the code base to be mapped into the container such that changes on the host are reflected in the container.

 However, the container itself creates some files, such as the twig cache and library uploads.
 These locations will need